Xomics/ACTIONdemonstrator_workflow/README.md

+# Synthetic Data
+Synthetic data is provided as example data in `Synthetic_data/`.
+This directory contains the necessary (omics) data files to run the workflow + the ISA-Tab files describing the experimental metadata.
+These ISA files were generated with this [repository](https://github.com/Xomics/ISA-ACTION-Template).

 # Software containers
 Nextflow automatically pulls all necessary Docker containers from Dockerhub, when using the default `nextflow.config` file.
 Docker (and Singularity) containers can be built locally as well, see more detailed information [in this repository](https://github.com/Xomics/Docker_containers.git).
 The `dre.config` file demonstrates how to allocate local Singularity (.sif) files to Nextflow processes.